Cover girls? No, no, it’s not about smut. It’s about doing other people’s compositions, obviously.

 - The Captain of the Pinafore (and a whole bunch of others)/ by Gilbert & Sullivan

-And whaddya know, there’s a Spotify playlist featuring exactly those tunes up there on the right.
+And whaddya know, there’s a Spotify playlist featuring exactly those tunes.
 See what you think.